seanreed1111/sql-recipes/recipes.md

 ---

 ## Problem
-## You want to calculate a SUMmary for each subgroup of a set of rows, not an overall SUMmary value.
+## You want to calculate a summary for each subgroup of a set of rows, not an overall summary value.

 ## Solution
 ## Use a GROUP BY clause to arrange rows into groups.

 ## Discussion
-## The SUMmary statements shown so far calculate SUMmary values over all rows in the result set.
+## The summary statements shown so far calculate summary values over all rows in the result set.
 For example, the following statement deterMINes the number of records in the mail table, and thus the total number of mail messages that have been sent:
 ```sql
 SELECT COUNT(*) FROM mail;
 ```